 The majority of pupils at Bridgnorth Endowed School will flourish and achieve as expected through quality first teaching in the classroom.

-However, this is reinforced by a robust alternative provision process for students that need time out from the classroom environment due to disciplinary, safeguarding, emotional or health reasons.
+However, this is reinforced with extra support for students who need time out from the classroom environment due to disciplinary, safeguarding, emotional or health reasons.

 Whether used as a sanction or a support mechanism, some children benefit from additional small group or 1:1 attention to enable them to make the progress required to reach their full potential.